aevrah/100-days-of-code/log.md

 ### Day 68: March 9, 2018
 **Today's Progress**: Finished the 18th challenge from the ['JavaScript30 by Wes Bos'](https://javascript30.com/) of tallying string times with the map and reduce methods

+### Day 69-70: March 10-11, 2018
+**Today's Progress**: Another weekend of catching up on saved tech articles in Pocket and reviewing notes on new topics covered in the past week

+### Day 71: March 12, 2018
+**Today's Progress**: Worked on another section of the jQuery course from Codecademy

 <!--### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)-->